-Hasselback potatoes are one of the easiest appetizers/side dishes you can make that is both delicious and has a unique presentation.
-I first saw hasselback potatoes on several food blogs over a year ago.
+Hasselback potatoes are one of the easiest appetizers or side dishes you can make that is both delicious and has a unique presentation.
+I first saw them on several food blogs over a year ago.
 I put it on my to-do list, but kept forgetting to make them.

 Mini Hasselback Potatoes